-About 24 different species of whales/cetaceans have at some point been seen swimming in the oceans around Iceland.
+Whales populate the area year-round due to the unique sea conditions.
 The currents that move around the island create the perfect mixture of hot and cold that blends in the Icelandic fjords.
-As a bonus, the shallow fjords are filled with krill and fish making the fjords an ideal feeding grounds for whales and cetaceans alike.
+These fjords are filled with krill and fish, making the area an ideal feeding ground for whales and cetaceans alike.

 Whale Watching Tours in Iceland have an incredible success rate.
 With up to 24 different species swimming around the island and tour operators taking people out on boat tours all around the country your options are endless, but then one might ask; “How do you choose the best Whale Watching tour?”

 First, you need to think; “Where will I be traveling to in Iceland?”

 If the whole trip is planned with accommodation in Reykjavík your options will probably be limited to the Whale Watching Tours heading out from the capital.
 Still, your options are plentiful so there is no need to worry!